CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Documents Based on Disposition of Goods

-- Documentation Required for American Goods Returned
+- Documentation Required for Returned Product

-- Documentation for AGR Valued over $2000
+- Documentation for USGR Valued over $2500 USD

 - Foreign Shippers Declaration (FSD)